mattseymour/python-env/CONTRIBUTING.md

 There are many ways you can help contribute to python-envvars.
 You can contribute code, write documentation and report bugs.

+## Issues:
-If you notice an issue within the code or think of an enhancement then please subit a github issue; if you are in the position to you could also include a fix to the issue.
+If you notice an issue within the code then please submit a github issue; or contact @MattWritesCode on twitter.

+## Improvements:
+If you are in the position fix an issue or submit an enhancement please create a pull request.

+If you have an idea for an enhancement please create a ticket first to confirm with the author.